Jarryd-68/Low-Level-Chat/C/Memory.md

 The above code gets a, on x86_32, 32-bit number (the size of an address in 32-Bit protected mode) returned from `malloc` and assigned to the variable `addy`. `void*` is used instead of say now using a `int` because this makes our code protable, meaning it can be recompiled for x86_64 and it will be the size of `long`.
 Else, we have to write more code.

 The `(int*)` type cast means treat this address as a pointer to an integer.
 All this means is that when we write to this address we will write 4 bytes, offset from the address (value of `addy`).
 It means the number on the right hand side will be widened to 32-bits, which makes sense as we then write 32-bits (4 bytes).

+The `*` furthest to the left means store the value on the right hand side at the address pointed to by the value of `addy`.
+This is known as _"dereferencing a pointer"_ (in this case that pointer being `addy`).